 Opportunity for Topic Clustering

-The master plan was to use the landing pages as the pillars and interlink relevant blog posts together to create a hub and spoke model as seen below.
+The master plan is to use the landing pages as the pillars and interlink relevant blog posts together to create a hub and spoke model as seen below.

 - Hub Page: www.growthmentor.com/expertise/content-marketing-experts